PEST ALERT: Japanese beetles have found their way to California!

 An extension of container gardening, towers can be used indoors or out.
 If climbing plants are used, tower gardens can supplement a window sill garden by providing more soil without using up a lot of space.

-Which plants can be grown in tower gardens?
+Which plants can be grown in towers?

-It is astounding, how many different types of plants can be grown in tower gardens.
+It is astounding how many different types of plants can be grown in tower gardens.
 Whether you are foodscaping or simply adding color, tower gardens are very versatile.
 Strawberries, potatoes, herbs, lettuce, spinach, radishes, squash, succulents, and other ornamentals are just a few.
 As plant selections are being made, keep in mind how much sunlight is available, your local microclimate, and what plants will actually be eaten or enjoyed.
 (There’s no sense growing a bountiful crop of Brussels Sprouts if no one is going to eat them!)

 How to make a tower garden